 Students may view their priority (time-ticket) date/time to register in myCuesta when the Class Finder becomes available on the Registration web page.
 Login to myCuesta, go to Student Self Service then click on Prepare for Registration.
 Select term and then view all three tabs: 1) Priority Registration Status, 2) Important Information, and 3) Registration Status for important information and steps that may need completion.

 Eligible students in the following programs will receive the highest priority to register

 as long as you meet program requirements and complete an Abbreviated SEP (new/transfer

 students) and Comprehensive SEP once you have earned

 - Any member or former member of the Armed Forces of the United States, and who is a resident of California, who has received an honorable discharge, a general discharge, or an other than honorable discharge, and to any member or former member of the State Military Reserve, for any academic term attended at one of the California State University, California Community Colleges or University of California for four academic years after he/she has left state or federal active duty, which he/she shall use within 15 years of leaving state or federal active duty, as established by Education Code 66025.8.
 (Veterans Services)

 - California Work Opportunity and Responsibility to Kids (CalWORKS), as established by Education Code 66025.92.

-- Disabled Student Programs & Services (DSPS)
+- Disability Support Programs & Services (DSPS) and Tribal TANF recipients

 - Extended Opportunity Programs and Services (EOPS)